ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 ```

 Now, in `AbbreviationUI` we can adjust the `_showUI()` method to display the selected text in the abbreviation input field.
-Import `getRangeText` and pass the first range in the selection (using {@link module:engine/model/documentselection~DocumentSelection#getFirstRange `getFirstRange()`} method) as an argument.
+We import `getRangeText` and pass the first range in the selection (using the {@link module:engine/model/documentselection~DocumentSelection#getFirstRange `getFirstRange()`} method) as an argument.

-We will also disable the input field when the selection is not collapsed, because it would be hard to change the text of the abbreviation if the selection spanned multiple paragraphs.
+We will also disable the input field when the selection is not collapsed, because it would be hard to change the text of the abbreviation if the selection spans multiple paragraphs.

 ```js
 // abbreviation/abbreviationui.js